Ennoriel/svelte-awesome-color-picker/README.md

 ## v4

-The major version 4 has been released to work with Svelte 5 (see [issue #92(https://github.com/Ennoriel/svelte-awesome-color-picker/issues/92)).
+The major version 4 has been released to work with Svelte 5.
 It has been rewritten in Svelte 5.
 This comes with [some breaking changes](https://svelte-awesome-color-picker.vercel.app/#update-from-v3-to-v4)

 ## Links